JaumeRibas/Aether2DImgMaker/README.md

 To run the app open a terminal and use `java -jar`.
 For instance, if the .jar file is in the current directory, use `java -jar AetherImgMaker.jar [options]`, where `[options]` is a space separated list of the options and values to use.

-Option names are prefixed with a hyphen, e.g. `-help`.
-Most options require a value that must come right after the option name, e.g. `-colormap grayscale`.
+Option names are prefixed with a hyphen, e.g., `-help`.
+Most options require a value that must come right after the option name, e.g., `-colormap grayscale`.
 Use the `-help` option to view a list of available options and their accepted values.

 The `Ctrl`+`C` command can be used to halt the execution.